stffrdhrn/or1k-rootfs-build/readme.md

    and saving output to the `/opt/rootfs/output` output volume.
  - `CROSSTOOL` - (default `or1k-none-linux-musl-`) the cross compiler prefix for the toolchain used for building busybox and linux test kernels.
- - `CROSSTOOL_VERSION` - (default `or1k-14.2.0-20250329`) the version of the toolchain
+ - `CROSSTOOL_VERSION` - (default `or1k-15.1.0-20250621`) the version of the toolchain,
-   we support booth bootlin and our own toolchains.
+   we support both bootlin and our own toolchains.
     - For version prefix `or1k-buildroot-*` toolchains are downloaded from: https://toolchains.bootlin.com/downloads/releases/toolchains/openrisc/tarballs/
     - For version prefix `or1k-*` toolchains are downloaded from: https://github.com/openrisc/or1k-toolchain-build/releases/download
  - `LINUX_VERSION` - The linux kernel version used for testing rootfs images.